HOME > MANCHESTER PRIDE INVESTIGATION

 Operation Fundraiser poster on Canal Street

-Is all the above just cock-up or is it conspiracy?
-Certainly, tricky and contradictory text and confusing leaflets often gave the public only half the story and it's hard to imagine that wasn't deliberate.
+Tricky and contradictory text and confusing leaflets often gave the public only half the story and it's hard to imagine that wasn't deliberate spin.
 Questions were ignored completely or the organisers were evasive.
-'Why do you want to know?'
+"Why do you want to know?"
 I was asked on one occasion.
 I wanted to know because this event was being sold to the public as a charity fundraiser.

-How many of us realised, when putting a pound into an Operation Fundraiser collection bucket, that more than two-thirds of that money went to cover 'costs' and not to a good cause?
+How many of us realised, when putting a pound into an Operation Fundraiser collection bucket, that two-thirds of that money went to cover 'costs' and not to a good cause?

 But don't expect to read anything other than a glowing retrospective of Operation Fundraiser in the gay press.